iszczesniak/cpp/containers/index.md

 condition, and then increment the variable.
 This loop is also error-prone, as it's easy to mistakenly write '--i' instead of '++i', or `begin` instead of `end`.

-The `begin` function returns an iterator to the first element.
-The `end` function returns an iterator which you would get if you incremented an iterator to the last element: we could say the `end` function returns an iterator to an **imaginary** element (that element does not exist) that would follow the last element.
-If a container has no elements, the iterators returned by `begin` and `end` equal.

-The `begin` and `end` functions return non-const iterators for a non-const container, and const iterators for a const container.
-If we want to iterate with a const iterator over a non-const container, we can use the `cbegin` and `cend` functions.

-The `cbegin` and `cend` are for convenience only, because they are despensible.
-We can achieve the same functionality by calling the `begin` and `end` functions for a non-const container when we reference the container with a const reference, which we can do with the `std::as_const` function.

 {% highlight c++ %}
 {% include_relative iterate_old.cc %}